50 Top Pizza List: A Critical Look at the ‘Best Pizzas in the World’

 • Albert Sapere, a sommelier and a ‘professional cheese and olive oil taster.

-As you can see, none of the editors have a background in pizza.
-However, they are directly or indirectly involved in preserving Italian food culture.
 It is important to note that they are not the ones who actually taste the pizzas (we will address this later), but rather the individuals who edit the magazine and possibly determine the final rankings.

-The Ranking Methodology
+Breaking Down the Ranking Methodology

 The most important thing to understand about the magazine’s rating is that it evaluates pizzerias, not individual pizzas.
 According to the magazine’s website, the main criteria for ranking are as follows: